In the guide

 Method of farming

-The method of farming, relating to the stamped code, can be indicated using the wording below, where applicable:
+The method of farming, relating to the stamped code, can be indicated using the wording below, as applicable:

 • free-range eggs